Renting With London & Country

 - Additional terms & conditions (if applicable to tenancy)

-- Check In / Out Fee – Check in Fee paid by Landlord and Check out Fee paid by tenant, where an independent inventory company is used – These fees vary according to size of property.
+- Check In/Out and Inventory Fees paid by the Landlord – an independent inventory company is used – These fees vary according to size of property.
 Example Check-out fee for a 1-bed apartment is £100.00.
 This is only indicative, as it is dependent on third-party pricing.

 During Your Tenancy